happie123happy/CDLAB/LL1/README.md

-The actual cpp file is grammar.cpp
+The actual cpp file is LLparser.cpp

-hence run : g++ grammar.cpp && ./a.out input.txt
+hence run : g++ LLparser.cpp && ./a.out input.txt

 The input.txt contains the grammar which is to be given as input.